verynifty/6551.js/README.md

 # 6551.js

-6551.js is a tiny library to help working with Non-fungible Token Bound Accounts.
+6551.js is a tiny non official library to help working with Non-fungible Token Bound Accounts.

 You can read more about them here:
 - [EIP on ethereum.org](https://eips.ethereum.org/EIPS/eip-6551)